brandon-toy/SENG480C/Assignment1/README.md

 #### Creating the Python Code

-1. Create a new python file `python-interpreter.py` (preferabbly in same directory as previous Arduino)
+1. Create a new python file `python-interpreter.py` (preferably in the same directory as the previous Arduino)
 2. Copy and paste the following code

    ```python